 Three units are targeted to households with annual incomes up to 30 percent of Area Median Household Income (AMI), eight units are targeted for households up to 40 percent AMI, twelve units are targeted for households up to 50 percent AMI, and six units are targeted for households up to 60 percent AMI.

-Karuk Homes I will be Karuk Tribal Housing Authority’s (KTHA) first LIHTC project, however KTHA has extensive experience developing and managing affordable housing projects and maintains a portfolio of more than 180 affordable housing units developed in the last three decades.
+Karuk Homes I is Karuk Tribal Housing Authority’s (KTHA) first LIHTC project, however KTHA has extensive experience developing and managing affordable housing projects and maintains a portfolio of more than 180 affordable housing units developed in the last three decades.
 Additionally, in the last ten years alone, KTHA has developed five multimillion dollar community structures that serve its affordable housing units.

 The project’s units are designed to meet CTCAC’s mandatory design guidelines and will incorporate several green building techniques.
 KTHA and the Karuk Tribe have agreed to provide services to the tenants, including adult education and wellness classes, as well as after school programs for children.
 Both KTHA and the Tribe have extensive experience conducting similar programs throughout the community.